cjpais/writing/serve/todo/index.md

   * dependent on metadata
 * Add iCloud Sync Support for Podcasts and Notes for simplicity, same with books.
 * Streamable should handle multiple times (time synced, time recorded), but this can come with rest of WSS framework
+* Mark ad boundary (just the start of the episode and a way to label data really)
+* Commonality between the current projects I have in my digital life

 * Start a podcast just asking questions, posing questions, ideating
 * Tag infrastructure, maybe similar to mymind but something i would actually use